gravitational/teleport/rfd/0084-azure-backend.md

 We'll have to make sure to leave the SQL backend schema and the SQL audit log schema compatible, so that they can use the same database and credentials, for ease of setup.

-Configuration will be something like the following:
+Configuration will be something like the following for static credentials:

 ```yaml
 teleport: